NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/RawImageGuess/readme.md

 # Project Description

-Sometimes unknown file formats are encountered.
+Sometimes unknown file formats are encountered that contain images.
 There are free tools to handle these (eg. try to guess the bit depth, X and Y resolution, etc) but it is currently not possible from within Slicer.

 ## Objective